sba1/ontologizer/ontologizer.homepage/content/commandline.md

                               contains the annotations.
  -o,--outdir <arg>            Specfies the directory in which the results will
                               be placed.
- -p,--population <arg>        File containing genes within the population.
+ -p,--population <file>       File containing genes within the population.
                               Required
  -r,--resamplingsteps <arg>   Specifies the number of steps used in resampling
                               based MTCs
- -s,--studyset <arg>          File of the study set or a directory containing
+ -s,--studyset <path>         Path to a file of a study set or to a directory
-                              study set files.
+                              containing study set files.
 Required -t,--sizetolerance <arg>     Specifies the percentage at which the actual study set size and the size of the resampled study sets are allowed to differ